daattali/beautiful-jekyll/draft/gcpdiag.md

 - Service Usage Consumer on the project used for billing/quota enforcement, which is per default the project being inspected, but can be explicitely set using the --billing-project option

 # What API's does GCPDiag require?
-GCPDiag requires the following API's to be enabled on the GCP project you are checking:
+GCPDiag requires the following API's to be enabled on the GCP project to query:

 - cloudresourcemanager.googleapis.com (Cloud Resource Manager API)
 - iam.googleapis.com (Identity and Access Management API)
 - logging.googleapis.com (Cloud Logging API)
 - serviceusage.googleapis.com (Service Usage API)

-You can enable these APIs using Cloud Console or via command-line:
+These APIs can be enabled using Cloud Console or via the following gcloud command-line:

 ```
 gcloud --project=MYPROJECT services enable \